-When two of her eldest children joined Canadian Feed The Children’s child sponsorship program and a corresponding after-school program, her children received support with their homework, improved their reading skills, and began having access to fruit and vegetables.
+When two of her eldest children joined Canadian Feed The Children’s Sponsor a Child program and a corresponding after-school program, her children received support with their homework, improved their reading skills, and began having access to fruit and vegetables.

 Then Virginia was invited to participate in a food security program where she learned how to grow vegetables in her own garden.
 Her husband was skeptical at first, and wasn’t sure it would be worth her time.
 The outcome surprised them both – now Virginia is able to feed her children fruits and vegetables from her garden and she can sell the surplus at market to earn an income.

 “Now we all work in the garden together.
 My husband helped me set the garden to protect it, and we now have different vegetables and can afford bread to eat at home.”

 Like many families that Canadian Feed The Children’s donors support, Serapio and Eusebia are the primary guardians for four of their grandchildren.
 In Bolivia, when parents are unable to provide a healthy environment for their children, the responsibility often falls upon the grandparents’ shoulders.

 After raising six adult children, Serapio and Eusebia have struggled to take on an additional four children under their care.
 At times they were unable to afford good food to eat, or the children’s school fees.
 Serapio did his best working as a daily labourer and producing a small amount of produce (potatoes and wheat) for sale.